Tylenis/ud036_StarterCode/README.md

 # Movie Trailer Website
 generates a html file  which contains links to movies trailers on youtube and opens it in the browser.

+##Note
+This product uses the TMDb API but is not endorsed or certified by TMDb.

 ## Requirements:
 Python 2.7